overnight sticky buns

 • Ball of dough in a greased bowl covered with plastic wrap.

 Shape the dough into a ball.
-Place in a greased bowl, turning dough to grease top.
-Cover with plastic wrap and let rise in a warm place (80-85 degrees) until doubled in volume, about an hour.
+Place in a greased bowl, turning dough to grease the top.
+Cover with plastic wrap and let rise in a warm place (80-85 degrees F) until doubled in volume, about an hour.

 • Melting butter; cinnamon and sugar in a small bowl.

-Meanwhile, prepare filling: In a small bowl combine cinnamon and sugar; set aside.
-Reserve melted butter.
+Meanwhile, prepare the filling.
+In a small bowl, combine the cinnamon and sugar; set aside.
+Reserve the melted butter.

 • Heating brown sugar, honey, syrup, and butter in a saucepan.

-For the topping: In a 1-quart saucepan combine brown sugar, corn syrup, honey, maple syrup, butter, and salt.
-Heat over low heat, stirring occasionally, until butter and brown sugar have melted.
+For the topping, combine all the ingredients in a 1-quart saucepan.
+Heat over low heat, stirring occasionally, until the butter and brown sugar have melted.

 • Topping mixture poured into a greased glass baking dish.

-Grease a 13" by 9" baking pan.
-Pour warm melted brown sugar mixture into pan.
+Grease a 9x13-inch baking pan.
+Pour the warm melted brown sugar mixture into the pan.

 • Punching down the dough.

-Punch down dough.
-Turn onto a lightly floured surface and let rest for 15 minutes.
+Punch down the dough.
+Turn out onto a lightly floured surface and let rest for 15 minutes.

 • Dough rolled into a rectangle.